ATLAS.ti is one of the most powerful tools for qualitative research. See below for a few of the most important features of the software.

 The query tool allows to create document families based on the results of a code query.
-Thus, the next step is to go back to the query tool, enter a new query and save the results in form of new document groups.
-Then you can run your next comparison using the Codes-PD-Table, and so on.
+Thus, the next step is to go back to the query tool, enter a new query and save the results in the form of new document groups.
+That way you can iteratively run your next comparison using the Codes-PD-Table.

-Thus, all of the analysis tools can be used in combination for different purposes and they complement one another.
+Thus, all ATLAS.ti's analysis tools can be used in complimentary combinations for different purposes.

-ATLAS.ti 7 is a highly visually oriented tool.
-Starting with the user interface—which is laid out with a maximum in user convenience and maximum use of screen-space in mind—to the various Object Managers to the intelligent Network Views: Everything is equally intuitive and efficient.
+ATLAS.ti 7 is a highly visually-oriented tool.
+This includes everything from user interface (laid out to maximize convenience and screen real estate) to various Object Managers to the intelligent layout of Network Views.
+Everything is equally intuitive and efficient.

 Interface and Previews

-A powerful navigation pane can be opened when needed at the left hand side of the editor:
+A powerful navigation pane can be opened on the left-hand side of the editor when needed:

 Accessing the navigation pane

-It can be used to access and search all object types: primary documents, codes, coded segments, memos and network views, all from one place.
+It can be used to access and search all object types from one place.
+This includes primary documents, codes, coded segments, memos and network views.

 For primary document and network views, the view can be set to show preview images.
-Being able to see previews of your documents at any step makes your work much faster:
+The ability to see previews of your documents at any step makes your work much faster.

 This option is also available in the Primary Document and Network View Manager:

-In addition to the views in the navigation pane, more additional information on each document and network view is provided.
-You can chose to display just the thumbnail image, large, extra large, jumbo and Godzilla size (512x512).
+In addition to the views in the navigation pane, more information is provided for each document and network view.
+You can chose to display size - thumbnail image, large, extra large, jumbo and Godzilla (512x512).

 Visualizations In Object Managers

 The object managers do not just list objects.
-Various forms of visualization help to gain a quick overview.
-The primary document manager displayed below shows the list of documents on the right hand side, and the list of document groups (i.e. families) in the side panel on the left hand side.
+They also help you gain a quick visual overview in various ways.
+The primary document manager displayed below shows the list of documents on the right-hand side and the list of document groups (i.e. families) in the side panel on the left-hand side.

 The frequency bars show how many data segments have been coded in each document.
-And if you select a document, you immediately see at the highlighted family icons, to which family a document belongs.
+When you select a document you immediately see which family it belongs to (highlighted family icon below).

 The same display options are available in the Code and Memo Manager.

-If you select an object group, this can be a document, code or memo family, the selected family icon changes it view and the background color turns pale yellow.
-The document family “Gender: female” is set as global filter in the above example, and therefore the list on the right hand side only displays the documents of female respondents:
+If you select an object group - which can be a document, code or memo family - the selected family icon changes its look and the background color turns pale yellow.
+Below, the document family “Gender: female” is set as the global filter in the above example and so the list on the right-hand side only displays the documents of female respondents:

-Networks serve to represent complex information by intuitively accessible graphic means that resemble more closely the way human memory and thought is structured.
+The network view helps represent complex information by showing it in an intuitively accessible graphic means.
+This more closely resembles the way human memories and thoughts are structured.
 Cognitive "load" in handling complex relationships is reduced with the aid of spatial representation techniques.
 ATLAS.ti uses networks to help represent and explore conceptual structures.
 Networks add a heuristic "right brain" approach to qualitative analysis.

-The user can manipulate and display almost all objects within an ATLAS.ti project as nodes in a network view: quotations, codes, code families, memos, memo families, other network views, primary documents (PDs), and PD families.
+The user can manipulate and display almost all objects within an ATLAS.ti project as nodes in a network view.
+This includes quotations, codes, code families, memos, memo families, other network views, primary documents (PDs), and PD families.

-Links are created either implicitly (e. g., when coding a quotation, the quotation is "linked" to a code), or explicitly by the user.
-Strictly speaking, code-quotation associations also form a network that can be displayed like any other:
+Links are created either implicitly (i.e. when coding a quotation, the quotation is "linked" to a code) or explicitly by the user.
+Code-quotation associations also form a network that can be displayed like any other:

 Examples of directed and non-directed links

-The links between to codes and the links between two quotations can be named.
-In addition, you can select whether a linked should be directed or non-directed.
+The links between two codes and the links between two quotations can be named.
+In addition, you can select whether a link should be directed or non-directed.

-Along with using networks for general “mind mapping," and the visual design of theoretical models, it is important to realize that network views also serve as a powerful analytical tool.
-Using networks for retrieval purposes is a well-known technique in information retrieval
+Along with using networks for general “mind mapping" and the visual design of theoretical models, network views also serve as a powerful analytical tool.
+Using networks for retrieval purposes is a well-known technique in information retrieval.

 Finally, network views can be exported as graphic files and inserted into other applications.
-Or you can simply copy and paste them straight into MS Word or PowerPoint files.
+Or you can simply copy and paste them directly into MS Word and PowerPoint files.

 Print with Margin